AxisArch/Axis/README.md

 * EPPlus.dll

 Online control functionality for ABB robots requires the latest version of the ABB Communication Runtime to be installed, which can be found here:

+## Controlling Speed
+The target components can be supplied with default speed values (double) corresponding to the TCP speed from the following table: